Yuri Lowenthal: Voice-over career

 In early 2024, he appeared as the "Default Helldiver Voice 2" voice pack in Helldivers 2.
 In August 2024, he was cast to voice Viscous, a green gooey sea creature, in Deadlock.

 Acting and production career

 Lowenthal has been involved in several live-action projects with his company Monkey Kingdom Productions with wife Tara Platt.
 In 2008, they produced Con Artists, a mockumentary that chronicles some of their convention visits.
 They produced a psychological thriller film called Tumbling After which garnered an Award of Merit at the Accolade Film Festival.
 In 2011, Lowenthal and Platt produced Shelf Life, a web series where they act as action figures in a Toy Story-like environment, but with more adult humor.
 Lowenthal said in an interview that he wanted to make a show for nerds: "I wanted to make the kind of thing that my friends and I would watch.
 It's got the four S's: Sex, Social commentary, Slapstick and Superheroes."
-In 2014, they produced a short steampunk-themed film called Topsy McGee vs. the Sky Pirates which was an official selection at the New York City International Film Festival. and was a finalist at the Dragon Con Independent Short Film Festival in the steampunk category.
+In 2014, they produced a short steampunk-themed film called Topsy McGee vs. the Sky Pirates which was an official selection at the New York City International Film Festival and was a finalist at the Dragon Con Independent Short Film Festival in the steampunk category.

-He also plays a key role in the horror podcast Old Gods of Appalachia as the voice of The Railroad Man.
-He has been featured in an interview with podcast creator Steve Shell where he talks about his voiceover career and his enjoyment of being a part of the fabric of "Old Gods."